Trade directory · Quincy metro · Massachusetts

 Inspection Schedule

-Rough inspection after wiring installation, final inspection before energizing.
-Inspections typically scheduled within 24-48 hours in Quincy.
-Failed inspections require re-inspection fee.
+Rough-in inspection after wiring installation, final inspection after completion.
+Schedule inspections minimum 24 hours in advance through Quincy Building Department.
+Failed inspections require re-inspection fees.

 §4